Business Management BA (Hons) (with Foundation Year)

 Careers

-Recent graduates of the Business Management degree have gone on to have a variety of careers, including Customs Relations Manager, Human Resources Assistant, Retail Supply Chain Graduate Scheme, Business Development Assistant, Account Manager, Business Research Internship and Event Coordinator.
+Graduates have pursued roles such as Customs Relations Manager, Human Resources Assistant, Retail Supply Chain Graduate, Business Development Assistant, Account Manager, Business Research Intern, and Event Coordinator.

 Enhancement opportunities